N E W S

 Radionomy is an online transmission provider, carrying tens of thousands of radio stations.

-still the leading Dutch
+the leading Dutch

-Top Dutch hit music station Radio 538 has increased its lead on its rivals and now attracts 1
+Top Dutch hit music station Radio 538 has increased its lead on its rivals and

 April was quite a month for Royalty on the radio in the UK.
 HRH Prince Michael of Kent dropped in at the HighWays England HQ studio which serves BBC local radio stations in the London area.
 He joined traffic presenter Sylvie Blackmore as she presented travel bulletins for BBC Radio Surrey at the Godstone studio and saw miles of jams caused by an accident at a nearby junction.